 Here’s how the letter looks once I was done.
 It might be hard to tell, but the burn strokes do not overlap onto the pencil highlight.

-The last thing to do is burn over the highlight.
 It is up to you how dark you burn this area.

 The only thing I will mention is that the darker it is, the flatter the letter will appear.

 Or to put it another way.
 The less contrast there is between the edges and the highlight, the flatter the letter will appear.
+The greater the contrast, the puffier the letter will appear.

+I do want to point out that this style of letter doesn’t look as good on thin letters.
+At least I don’t think so.
 If your letters are thin, then make sure to keep your burn strokes very short.
 It might be helpful to use a writer pen tip to darken up the edges.
 That would increase the contrast.

 Freehand Letters